Aston Villa vs Burnley off as latest Premier League fixture postponed amid Covid-19 surge

 Right now, the Premier League says that their remaining fixtures scheduled for this weekend are intended to go ahead as planned.

-This includes Leeds United and Arsenal's game today, along with Manchester City's trip to Newcastle, Chelsea's visit to Wolves and Liverpool's journey to Tottenham on Sunday.
+This includes Leeds United and Arsenal's game on Saturday, along with Manchester City's trip to Newcastle, Chelsea's visit to Wolves and Liverpool's journey to Tottenham on Sunday.

 However, given the fluid nature of the situation, it may well prove that further games could be axed if additional case numbers are found to have risen within playing groups.